Loading

 Service Dog Laws in Arkansas

-A service dog is generally recognized based on the dog being individually trained to do work or perform tasks for a person with a disability.
-The legal status comes from how the dog is trained and used—not from buying a card, certificate, vest, or joining a database.
+A service dog is generally a dog that is individually trained to do work or perform tasks for a person with a disability.
+The “registration” people ask about is often misunderstood.
+In practical terms:

 Emotional Support Animal Rules in Arkansas